react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-actions.md

 - `name` - _string_ - A destination name of the screen in the current or a parent navigator.
 - `params` - _object_ - Params to use for the destination route.
+- `options` - Options object containing the following properties:
   - `merge` - _boolean_ - Whether params should be merged with the existing route params, or replace them (when navigating to an existing screen).
+Defaults to `false`.
+  - `pop` - _boolean_ - Whether screens should be popped to navigate to a matching screen in the stack.
 Defaults to `false`.

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>